NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 c) The frequency of interaction between persons involved in the relationship.

-e.
-The conduct is Domestic Violence meaning felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the victim, by a person whom the victims shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Missouri, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of Missouri.
+For the purposes of this section, Domestic Violence is a felony or misdemeanor crime of violence committed by a current or former spouse or intimate partner of the victim, by a person whom the victims shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Missouri, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of Missouri.

-f.
-The conduct is Stalking meaning engaging in a course of conduct directed at a specific person that would cause a reasonable person to—
+For the purposes of this section, Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to—

 1) Fear for their safety or the safety of others, or